 International Women’s Day & Mendelssohn Violin Concerto E Minor

 A friend emailed me with a link to a YouTube video with Mendelssohn Violin Concerto E Minor.
-He is a great fan of classical music, and he had noticed that we today have not only many women playing in the symphony orchestras, but also quite a few female solo performers.
+He is a great fan of classical music.
+He had noticed that we today not only have many women playing in the symphony orchestras, but also quite a few female solo performers.

-His point to me was that women could make a career if they want to.
+His point to me was that women can make it to the top if they want to!
 What he did not know was that it is only after introducing ‘blind auditions’ that women for real advanced their career in classical music.

 In the seventies only 10% of the members of a symphony orchestra were women.
 After the introduction of blind auditions, this percentage has today increased to an impressive 40-50%.

 For those who have not heard of blind auditions, it was introduced to avoid unconscious bias.
 The performance takes place behind a screen; there is even a carpet on the floor so one cannot hear if it is female or male footsteps when entering.
 Musicians are that way solely judged and chosen on merits.